 Nominations Procedure: The Engineering Institute of Canada

 Each year, the Engineering Institute of Canada (EIC) recognizes outstanding engineers amongst the membership of its constituent societies, both academic and industry based members, at an awards gala.
-A duly completed and signed nomination form, together with 2 or 3 support letters, must be forwarded to Guy Gosselin, EIC’s Executive Director (ggosselin.eic@gmail.com) before end of day November 15th (please note that this is a strict deadline).
+A duly completed and signed nomination form, together with 2 or 3 support letters, must be forwarded to Guy Gosselin, EIC’s Executive Director (ggosselin.eic@gmail.com) before end of day October 25th (please note that this is a strict new annual deadline, reset by Council to allow more time for the committee to review the numerous submitted nomination cases).

-NOTE: Nominations must be received by end of day (midnight) 15 November 2024 to be considered for Spring 2025 Awards.
-No exceptions – This campaign is now closed.
+NOTE: Nominations must be received by end of day (midnight) 25 October 2026 to be considered for Spring 2027 Awards.
+No exception.

-Nominations will be reviewed by the HAF committee (see below) which makes the award recommendations to the EIC Council.
+Nominations must adhere to the rules published in the document Policy, Rules and Guidelines.
+All complying nominations will be reviewed by the HAF committee (see below) which makes the award recommendations to the EIC Council.

 EIC Constituent Societies are encouraged to consider nominating their most deserving members in a manner that best reflects the broad diversity of the Canadian engineering community in terms of gender and ethnicity and from the public (government, academia) or private sectors (industry, NGOs).
 The winners will be announced in late December or early January.